 This undated file photo provided by T'way Air shows a B787-800 passenger jet flying in the sky.
 (T'way Air)

-T'way Air, a South Korean low-cost carrier, said Monday it will adopt three A330-300s next year in preemptive efforts to meet the post-coronavirus travel demand.
+T'way Air, a South Korean low-cost carrier, said Tuesday it will begin introducing three A330-300 chartered planes late this year to prepare for the post coronavirus era.

-In October, the company began using two of its 27 B737-800 passenger jets to carry cargo on the Incheon-Ho Chi Minh City route as travel demand has dried up.
+In October, the company began using two B737-800s to carry cargo on the Incheon-Ho Chi Minh City route as travel demand dried up.

 It plans to place the cargo, such as textiles and electronic parts, on the seats of the two B737-800s, and it will consider utilizing more passenger jets for cargo delivery depending on market conditions.
 (Yonhap)